MaryamAsgarinezhad/obsidian/LLM/Session2- Transformers (Encoder model).md

 ### **How Are Initial Token and Segment Embeddings Generated?**

-BERT does **not use attention** for generating token and segment embeddings.
-Instead, it uses:

-1. **Token Embeddings**

-    - Each token is mapped to a **pretrained embedding vector** using a lookup table.
-    - These embeddings are **part of BERT’s embedding matrix**, learned during training.
-2. **Segment Embeddings**

-    - BERT has a **fixed embedding matrix** for distinguishing sentence A from sentence B.
-    - These embeddings are also **learned parameters** (just like token embeddings).
-3. **Position Embeddings**

-    - Since Transformers have no recurrence, **a fixed learned position embedding** is added to each token to encode order information.

 ==These embeddings are pre-defined and **learned during BERT's pretraining**.==

 ### **Where Does Attention Start?**